Skip to content

 the common and specific settings like overrides\extensions\customizations can be stored in different directories\repositories while they are using the same directory structure.

-In that case it's we have more than one target directory (with the base settings, with overrides\extensions) and that's why it's not possible to figure out what target directory should be used for the symbolic link.
+In that case we have more than one target directory (with the base settings, with overrides\extensions) and that's why it's not possible to figure out what target directory should be used for the symbolic link.

 8. lndir cannot handle relative directories, user experience is not so nice (not informative errors)